 Pesticides: Debunking the EWG’s “Dirty Dozen”

 There is a lot of misinformation about pesticide residues circulating on the internet.
-We believe science should guide a consumer’s decision, not fear.
+We believe science should guide your decision, not fear.

 Our food safety team tests MRL (Maximum Residue Limits) and reviews spray records to verify that our berries meet US and Canadian law.
 The likelihood of there being any residues remaining on your berries are unlikely.
 Results are read in parts per million, and typically residues are 95% below the legal limit.